Adding LLM Providers

 backend/src/routes/proxy/routesv2/vllm.ts,backend/src/routes/proxy/adapterV2/vllm.ts - Ollama:

-Tip: If adding support for an OpenAI-compatible provider (e.g., Azure OpenAI, Together AI, Groq), use the vLLM/Ollama implementations as starting points - they reuse OpenAI's type definitions and adapters.
+Tip: If adding support for an OpenAI-compatible provider (e.g., Azure OpenAI, Together AI), use the Groq implementation as a starting point — it re-exports OpenAI's type definitions, message schemas, and tool schemas with minimal boilerplate.

 Smoke Testing